Foreign relations of Ireland: Peacekeeping missions

 As well as these missions, Irish personnel have served as observers in Central America, Russia, Cambodia, Afghanistan, Namibia, Western Sahara, Kuwait and South Africa.

 Ireland and the Commonwealth of Nations

 Ireland was a member state of the British Commonwealth from 1922 until 1949, initially as a Dominion called the Irish Free State from 1922 until 1937, when Ireland adopted a new constitution and changed the name of the state to "Ireland".
-Although the king was removed from the Constitution in 1936, a republic was only formally declared from 18 April 1949.
+Although the King's position was removed from the Constitution in 1936, but included in the External Relations Act 1936 itself, a republic was only formally declared from 18 April 1949 when the Republic of Ireland Act 1948 came into effect.

 Under the rules for membership at the time, a republic could not be a member state of the Commonwealth.
+Only a Dominion could be a British Commonwealth member state, along with King George VI as their head of state.

-This was changed a week later with the adoption of the London Declaration.
+This was changed a week later with the adoption of the London Declaration, then India became the first Commonwealth republic on 26 January 1950.
+King George VI became the first Head of the Commonwealth as a result.

 Since 1998, some people in Ireland have advocated joining the Commonwealth of Nations, most notably Éamon Ó Cuív, Frank Feighan, and Mary Kenny.

 International organisations

 Ireland is a member of or otherwise participates in the following international organisations: